georgecondit/student-workbook/.github/quiz1.md

 <!-- enter you answer in the space below -->
 ```

+cd is used to open a directory.
+It makes the current directory the directory that vs will look at when opening the editor.

 ```

 **2.** In the terminal, what is the command `mkdir` used for?
 <!-- enter you answer in the space below -->
 ```
+mkdir will make a sub-directory in the current directory.
+It is used to initiate a new directory.
 ```

 **3.** What is the `\<html>\</html>` tag in a document?
 <!-- enter you answer in the space below -->
 ```
+The `\<html>` is root ancestor of your web document.
+All other elements within those tags become children of the html tag.

 ```

 **4.** What does `HTML` stand for?
 <!-- enter you answer in the space below -->
 ```
+Hyper Text Markup Language is the skeleton of your web page.
 ```

 **5.** What Does `CSS` stand for?
 <!-- enter you answer in the space below -->
 ```
+Cascading Style Sheets allow the developer to add styles to elements within the HTML document.
 ```

 **6.** What are the three components that makeup a `CSS` rule? <br> Example: